 High-confidence designs usually combine strong Average_i_pTM, acceptable Average_pLDDT, and favorable interface energetics.
 A design with excellent Average_dG but weak Average_i_pTM often reflects a Rosetta-favored interface built on an uncertain AlphaFold geometry.
 A design with strong interface confidence but poor binder-alone metrics may bind only in the model because the isolated binder is unstable.

-The upstream rank in final_design_stats.csv should be treated as the starting point, not the final answer.
+The native rank in final_design_stats.csv should be treated as the starting point, not the final answer.
 For experimental follow-up, the most useful shortlist often balances:

 | Tool | Best use case |